 This shrub requires a part to full shade location and won’t tolerate full sun.
-When planted in organically rich, well-draining soil, it will grow to a mature height of 3 to 6 feet, with a spread of 2-5 feet.
+When planted in organically rich, well-draining soil, it will grow to a mature height of three to six feet, with a spread of two to five feet.

 If you prefer not to prune it into a neat hedge, plant Mahonia under trees that could potentially provide cover for criminals, or on the shady side of buildings where it will readily naturalize by suckers.